Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Exploitablity Analysis

 \subsection{Pairing Requirement \#2: Slab Cache}

-As mentioned before, we would like a diverse set of FSKOs that exist in various slab caches so that they can be co-located with a vulnerable object in a given vulnerability.
-As will be shown later in ~\cref{tab:identified-flag}, most FSKOs are unfortunately located in dedicated slab caches, e.g., \code{ext4_inode_cachep} that hosts only a single type of objects.
+Many FSKOs are unfortunately located in dedicated slab caches, e.g., \code{filp_cachep} that hosts only a single type of objects.
 This makes them unlikely to be co-located with a vulnerable object.
-To overcome this, we come up with a novel and general exploit strategy that can indirectly achieve complete FSKO read and write without resorting to cross-cache attacks, called \textit{\textbf{Page UAF strategy}}.
-Besides, it also does not relying on a pre-existing information leakage primitive to bypass KASLR.
+To overcome this, we come up with a new and general exploit strategy that can indirectly achieve complete FSKO read and write without resorting to cross-cache attacks, called \textit{\textbf{Page UAF strategy}}.

-\PP{Page UAF Strategy} Given that most FSKOs are located in dedicated slab caches, we will pursue other non-FSKOs that are located in more standard slab caches (e.g., \code{kmalloc-512}), and by corrupting them we can reach a new primitive, i.e., page-level UAF, sufficiently strong to set up future FSKO read/write (and even other types of objects that are not protected by any advanced defenses).
-We term these non-FSKOs \textit{bridge objects}.
-It turns out that there are many suitable bridge objects with variable sizes and can be placed in many different standard slab caches.
-We illustrate the two main steps in ~\cref{fig:exploit} and explain them in detail below:

-\underline{1.
-Page-level UAF construction.} We consider \textit{bridge objects} to be those that contain \code{struct page} pointers, e.g., \code{struct pipe_buffer}.
-This is because a \code{struct page} (64 bytes) object corresponds to a 4KB physical memory page.
-Through the bridge object, an attacker can manipulate (read or write) the physical page.
-If we can cause a UAF of a \code{page} object, the kernel would not only free the 64-byte object but also effectively release the corresponding physical page, creating a page-level UAF.